Accurate method for ultralight axion CMB and matter power spectra: and quasi-static equilibrium

 To understand this result, note that in synchronous gauge, gravitational effects are represented by the changes to the spatial metric through $\dot\hL$.
 The velocity $v_\ax$ is measured relative to free-fall and remains finite to counter $\dot\hL$ when in equilibrium.
 More explicitly, in this limit $\dot\hL$ is much larger than $\dot\etaT$, and so Eq.~(\ref{eq:vhequilibrium}) becomes

 Our switch conditions should respect this equilibrium, in addition to cycle-averaged momentum conservation (i.e.\ $u_\ax^\ETA=u_\ax^\EFA$).
 As $p_\ax$ appears in in the definition of the \ULA\ momentum perturbation, jointly satisfying these constraints requires continuity in the cycle-averaged value of $p_\ax$.
 Methods that instantaneously join $p_\ax$ to $w_\ax^\EFA \rho_\ax^\EFA$ break equilibrium even if $\rho_\ax$ is taken to be continuous unless $w_\ax^\EFA=w_\ax^\ETA$.
 Since the instantaneous $p_\ax/\rho_\ax$ remains $O(1)$ as $m/H\rightarrow \infty$ this problem remains even for late switches (see Fig.~\ref{fig:background_ETA}).
 In our technique, the time-averaged velocity and momentum both remain continuous across the switch by choosing the equation of state $w_\ax^\EFA=w_\ax^\ETA$ by matching $A_w$.
 This differs from Ref.~\cite{Passaglia:2022bcr}, where $A_w=3/2$ was taken to be the predicted value of Eq.~(\ref{eq:weta_analytic}) in radiation domination.
+Note that we match the time-averaged or \ETA\ quantities because the we seek to maintain pressure equilibrium rather than instantaneous pressure continuity.

 We illustrate this technique in Fig.~\ref{fig:wETA_scal}, where $w_\ax$ is scaled to reflect the value of $A_w$.
 At $m/H_*=10$, we equate $w_\ax^\EFA=w_\ax^\ETA$ and compare it to the discrete evaluation of the \ETA\ at later times.
 Notice that the effective value of $A_w$ decreases with time, as is expected from Eq.~(\ref{eq:weta_analytic}) where $A_w=9/8$ in matter domination.
 While some of this fractional evolution could be captured by Eq.~(\ref{eq:weta_analytic}), the correction is small since $w_\ax^\EFA$ itself is small and decreasing as $a^{-3}$ in the matter dominated limit.
-Our technique thus has the advantage of maintaining pressure continuity at the expense of a negligible error in the \EFA\ equation state.
+Our technique thus has the advantage of maintaining pressure continuity at the expense of a negligible error in the \EFA\ equation of state.

 This advantage is illustrated in Fig.~\ref{fig:quasistaticdemo} where we compare the \ULA\ density perturbation $\delta_\ax$ output from \textsc{axionCAMB} to \ourcode\ for the same switch time set by the condition $m/H_* = 3$, using the same high-accuracy settings \texttt{accuracy\_boost = l\_accuracy\_boost = 3}, for $m = 10^{-31.5}$ eV, $f_\DM = 0.2$, $k = 0.02$~Mpc$^{-1}$.
 The KG solution is plotted for comparison.
 The sudden large oscillations result from a $p_\ax$ discontinuity in \textsc{axionCAMB} that violates the cancellation of $v_\ax^\EFA$ and $\dot\hL$.
 The continuity equation then generates a large spurious Jeans oscillation.
 This causes a large error in the \ULA\ variables even at the present time.
 For the matter power spectrum, its impact is reduced by contributions from the cold dark matter and baryons (see Fig.\ \ref{fig:Tk_axionCAMB}).
 Our technique maintains a well-controlled $\delta_\ax^\EFA$ even at the same early switch $m/H_* = 3$ and provides accurate observables for any $f_\DM$.